Tips for Animations in Material Design

 1. Everything in the interface must follow a certain logic.

-The quality of user experience within an app mainly depends on how the user flow is designed.
+The quality of our ux/ui design services within an app mainly depends on how the user flow is designed.
 Material Design promotes the idea to make the user flow as seamless and natural as possible.

 The material can change shapes and each object can move independently during the transitions between screens.
 For example, pop-up windows and buttons appear from the button that the user clicks, not in the middle of the screen, or one screen can smoothly transit into another while preserving some elements from previous one, yet reshaping them.